Most Rewarding Nursing Specialties In 2021

 Certified Nurse Midwife

 As a certified midwife, you work alongside obstetricians while visiting patients.
-You guide patients through their pregnancies, such as directing them about their diet and advising them to have routine follow-ups.
+You guide patients through their pregnancies by directing them about their diet and advising them to have routine follow-ups.
 This job includes prescribing vitamins and helping them set a schedule.
 Your guidance is pivotal for your patient’s health and educating them on prenatal care.
 The main goal is a healthy mother and child.
 In individual states, you can deliver a baby yourself.
 However, you have to check with your state’s requirements.
 As a midwife, you will work 37.5 hours a week and may need to pull part-time and evening shifts in case of emergencies.

 Clinical Nurse Specialist